 It takes time and effort to put a cornerstone article together…

-You cannot and should not write a cornerstone content article quickly, let’s be realistic here.
+You cannot and should not expect to write a cornerstone content article quickly, let’s be realistic here.

-You need to be prepared to put in a lot of hard work, and a good number of hours.
-You are not going to write a cornerstone article in 1-hour.
+You need to be prepared to put in a lot of hard work, and a good number of hours too.

 My expert roundup post is over 3,000 words in length and that took an entire month to put together, mainly because of waiting around for responses from other bloggers and influencers!

-This post is 3,000 words in length and took me 5 days to write, edit and format.
+This post is 3,200 words in length and took me 5 whole days to originally write, edit and format.